duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/100-Build-Part-4-Overview.md

     <img src="photos/new-picam.png" width="300"/>
 </figure>

-### Propellors
+### Propellers
-The propellors are what provide lift for the drone and allow it to fly.
-When the propellor spins, it creates a pressure difference between the air above and below it.
-The pressure below the propellor is greater than the pressure above, generating lift.
+The propellers are what provide lift for the drone and allow it to fly.
+When the propeller spins, it creates a pressure difference between the air above and below it.
+The pressure below the propeller is greater than the pressure above, generating lift.
 Another way to think about how a drone prop works is that it pushes air down and the opposite reaction is the thrust lifting the drone up.

 Drone are specified by three numbers.
-The propellors on your drone are 5 x 4 x 3.
+The propellers on your drone are 5 x 4 x 3.
 The first number, 5, is the size and it indicates the length of the blades; measured from the center to the tip.
-The second number, 4, is the pitch and it is a theoretical measurement of how far the propellor would travel through the air in one revolution.
-A larger pitch means more air is moved, so the propellor travels further, while a smaller pitch would move less air and therefore move less.
+The second number, 4, is the pitch and it is a theoretical measurement of how far the propeller would travel through the air in one revolution.
+A larger pitch means more air is moved, so the propeller travels further, while a smaller pitch would move less air and therefore move less.
 The last number, 3, is the number of blades.

 <figure>
-     <figcaption>Propellors</figcaption>
+     <figcaption>Propellers</figcaption>
     <img src="photos/new-props.png" width="300"/>
 </figure>